We all fear what we do not understand.

-Unfortunately, the solution is hard.
-It requires work.
-It requires self-examination.
+The solution is hard, requires work, and requires self-examination.

-It requires being willing to acknowledge that your fear is based on a lack of understanding, and then a willingness to take the time and effort to understand.
-Few are willing to set aside their preconceptions to question their own assumptions.
+It requires acknowledging that your fear is based on a lack of understanding, followed by a willingness to make an effort to fix that.
+Few are willing to set aside their preconceptions and their fear to question their own beliefs and assumptions.

-It’s actually much more complex than that.
-Many won’t even acknowledge that there is fear.
-They’ll proceed directly to “attack”.
-Resolution then means walking the progression backwards:
+It’s more complex than that, of course.
+Many won’t even acknowledge the fear and proceed directly to “attack”.

 - stop attacking that which you cannot control